-Schools and businesses have become increasingly more reliant on technology to evolve and remain competitive in their sectors.
-The speed and efficiency at which these technologies can operate is intrinsically linked to the design and specification of the organisation’s IT network and the performance of the wireless network to which devices are connected.
+Schools and businesses have become increasingly reliant on technology to evolve and remain competitive in their sectors.
+The speed and efficiency at which these technologies can operate are intrinsically linked to the design and specification of the organisation’s IT network and the performance of the wireless network to which devices are connected.

 If technology is outdated or the physical IT network and/or the wireless network is poorly configured, then this usually results in slower network access and slower processing of files and folders, with download speeds being severely impacted.
 Users and processes will take much longer to perform regular tasks and responsibilities and regular operations will become inefficient.

 In a school environment, this can quickly lead to bored and impatient learners, disrupting lessons and frustrating teachers.

 In a business environment, these inefficiencies could mean that people are not as productive as they could be, which may affect the business’s competitive advantage and profitability.

 The benefits of networks and wireless networks include: